Community Based Hand Surgery Service

 The Cumbria Hand Surgery Service was developed in partnership with the Queen Elizabeth Hospital, Gateshead in 2016.

-The service is provided at Hilltop Heights Community Clinic in Carlisle and is bookable via NHS eReferral and direct referral from the MSK service.
+The service is mainly provided at Hilltops Heights Community Clinic and also more recently at Arnside House in Carlisle and is bookable via NHS eReferral and direct referral from the MSK service.

 The service is led by consultant colleagues, Mr John Harrison and Mr Jagannath Chakravarthy, who are both dedicated hand and upper limb surgeons at the Queen Elizabeth Hospital.